-A visual quiz will be held in lesson 13.
+A visual quiz will be held in week 13.
+It will be carried out in the form of a visual analysis of three pairs of artwork.
 Students will be asked to compare and contrast the artworks in terms of their form, content, context as well as other aspects they consider relevant and significant.